-Dawn Foreman joined Turnaround for Children in 2017 as a Program Director.
-In July 2018, she became Partnership Director.
-In this role, she builds the knowledge and capacity of public-school leaders to support Turnaround systems and structures in their schools, including Multi-Tiered Systems of Supports that promote positive climate and responsiveness to students’ needs through trauma-informed approaches and strategies.
+Dawn Foreman currently serves Turnaround for Children as a Partnership Director in Washington, DC.
+She joined Turnaround in 2017 as a Program Director.
+In her current role, she builds the knowledge and capacity of public-school leaders to support Turnaround systems and structures in their schools, including Multi-Tiered Systems of Supports that promote positive climate and responsiveness to students’ needs through trauma-informed approaches and strategies.
 She provides monthly professional development for school leaders and on-site support for partner schools in coordination with district and schoolwide goals.

 Prior to joining Turnaround, Dawn held a variety of positions within the K-12 system: she has taught grades pre-K -6, been a performance evaluation program specialist and an assistant principal.
 Most recently, Dawn was an elementary school principal in Alexandria City Public Schools, then with District of Columbia Public Schools.

 Dawn holds an M.Ed. in educational leadership and special education leadership certification from George Mason University and a B.S. in early childhood and elementary education from Bloomsburg University.
 Dawn is a national principal fellow with America Achieves.

 Making a difference in the lives of students.
 After being a school-based leader for 13 years, I am excited to be able to help principals and their school teams harness their power in changing the lives of students with whom they work, as well as to assist them with creating a calm, predictable school environment where joyful rigor lives each and every day.